cguertin14/cguertin.dev/src/content/posts/kustomize-vs-helm.md

         └── replica_count.yaml
 ```

 What's important to note from this file structure is the `base/`, `overlays/prod` and `overlays/development` folders.
 All reusable configuration files between each environments are defined in the `base/` folder.
-The interesting pattern here is that in each environment defined in the `overlays/` folder, they simply refer to the `base` folder in their own Kustomize configuration, without having to re-write each manifest, like so:
+The interesting pattern here is that in each environment defined in the `overlays/` folder, they simply refer to the `base` folder in their own Kustomize configuration, without having to rewrite each manifest, like so:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1